apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/_index.en.md

 +++
 pre = "<b>4.1.2. </b>"
-title = "Configuration manual" weight = 2
+title = "Configuration Manual" weight = 2
 chapter = true
 +++

-## Introduction

-As the core of ShardingSphere-JDBC, configuration is the only module in ShardingSphere-JDBC that has something to do with application developers.
-Configuration module is also the portal of ShardingSphere-JDBC, through which users can fast and clearly understand the functions provided by ShardingSphere-JDBC.
+Configuration is the only module in ShardingSphere-JDBC that interacts with application developers, through which developers can quickly and clearly understand the functions provided by ShardingSphere-JDBC.

-This part is a configuration manual for ShardingSphere-JDBC, which can also be referred to as a dictionary if necessary.
+This chapter is a configuration manual for ShardingSphere-JDBC, which can also be referred to as a dictionary if necessary.

 ShardingSphere-JDBC has provided 4 kinds of configuration methods for different situations.
-By configuration, application developers can flexibly use sharding databases with sharding tables, read-write split or the combination of both.
+By configuration, application developers can flexibly use data sharding, read-write splitting, multi replica, data encryption, shadow database or the combination of them.